 Escapement Survey Expansion

+The survey is extensive, but it is not a total count because of temporal limitations and observer bias.
 Unsuccessful efforts to directly estimate a survey expansion factor with which to estimate total escapement were undertaken in 1988 and 2004.
 The objective of the first attempt (1988) was to obtain a mark–recapture estimate of total escapement.
 During September 19–28, a crew of two technicians captured 228 adult spawners from pools in the lower river (218 by beach seine and 10 by sport rod) and marked 222 of them with an opercle punch prior to release.
 Different marks were applied to 114 fish released during September 19–23 and 108 fish released during September 24–29.
 The total number of fish marked in the lower river was low, largely because of extended periods of high, murky water when fish were difficult to observe and capture.
-Mark recovery was conducted during the normal late October survey trip near the spawning grounds.
-The mark recovery rate was very low, with only 6 marks from the first release group and 8 marks from the second release group recovered from a total sample of 958 adult spawners.
+Mark–recovery was conducted during the normal late October survey trip near the spawning grounds.
+The mark–recovery rate was very low, with only 6 marks from the first release group and 8 marks from the second release group recovered from a total sample of 958 adult spawners.
 It was impossible to develop a reliable total escapement estimate based on these marking and recovery statistics.
 Seining pools in the lower river capture area had a substrate of fine sand and silt, which may have resulted in abrasion and loss of protective mucous from fish captured and brought near shore in the beach seine.
 Fungus was observed in opercle marks of some adults in the recovery sample.
 Therefore, while the number of adults marked was low, we suspect that delayed mortality during the month between marking and recovery may also have contributed to the low marked rate among spawners in the upper river.